matrix-org/matrix.org/content/branding.md

 ## Commonly Used Terms

-The following table lists some commonly used terms that either are or are related to wordmarks of The Matrix.org Foundation.
+The following table lists some terms that either are wordmarks of The Matrix.org Foundation or simply commonly used in the context of Matrix, alongside their canonical spelling.

 | Official Term | Variants | Explanation |
 |---|---|---|